 The audience at the time seemed to have the same rationale.
 This movie only took in $18M at the box office on opening weekend.
 It didn’t even top it, being beaten by a Jennifer Lopez romantic comedy (of all things).
 It lost 78% of business the next weekend, dropping to 8th – a staggering result, especially for a Star Trek movie.
 At the time, it was also the worst second-weekend drop ever, a feat that J-Lo would ironically beat a year later.
 Overshadowed by Die Another Day and Chamber of Secrets – which I like to imagine was a mercy kill – the movie wound up only taking in $67M against a budget that was at least $60M, not taking in marketing costs.
 As far as I’m concerned, it deserved to fail.

 But not Tom Hardy, who banked on this movie’s success to further his career.
 The resulting damage caused by this movie’s financial failure drove him to drink, almost caused him to take his own life, and brought an end to his marriage.
 So, not only does Nemesis have a high internal body count, but it almost killed one of its main actors.
 That’s impressively bad.
-On a less disturbing note, Marina Sirtis is said to detest this movie (perfectly understandable there), and Laverne – sorry, I meant LeVar Burton, Gates McFadden, and Michael Dorn also have little love for Nemesis, or at least have no love for Stuart Baird.
+On a less disturbing note, Marina Sirtis is said to detest this movie (perfectly understandable there), and Laverne – sorry, I meant LeVar Burton, Gates McFadden, and Michael Dorn also have little love for Nemesis, or at the very least, have no love for Stuart Baird.